a-hamdi/GPU/README.md

 ### File: `torch_test.py`
 Torch code to check the results of flash_attention_forward kernel.

+### blog: `Understanding Flash Attention (Forward) with CUDA`
+A blog on flash attention (forward algorithm) explaining the parts of my code.
+I'll try to make it more intuitive with drawings as soon as I have time.

 ### Future challenges:
 Day 15 - mandatory FA2-forward